coderetreat/coderetreat.org/_setup_steps/windows-git.md

   src="{% link getting-started/guides/windows-git.mp4 %}"></video>
 <span class="text-center d-block small">A screencast of setting up git on Windows (1.2MB)</span>

 `git` is a version control system, that means it is used to archive and share files in a way that makes it easy for collaborators to work in their changes.
-It is similar to _Dropbox_ or _Google Drive_, but it's not real-time as they are.
+It is similar to _Dropbox_ or _Google Drive_, but it's not realtime/instant, as they are.

 Instead, it records only the changes you did (e.g. removing a line, changing a word etc.) locally.
 When you're ready, you can _pull_ the latest version from a remote repository (a lot of which are hosted on _GitHub_ or _GitLab_).
 Git will try to work in your changes into whatever happened remotely.
 If everything went smoothly, you can _push_ your changes back up.
 If not, you have to resolve a _merge-conflict_.

 We recommend using `git` for a couple of reasons: There are some sessions which need `git`, so you can roll-back your changes quickly.
 But it also comes handy when setting up your local development environment!
 We will use it later to clone `kata-bootstraps`, a public repository that contains a lot of different starter projects for a variety of languages.
 And we will of course put your empty starter project under version control, too!